 To make:

-- Spit out the rinse when finished.
+3. Spit and rinse your mouth when finished.

 Lots of love,